-Skin cancer is the most common type of cancer in the United States, with non-melanoma Basal cell carcinoma and Squamous cell carcinoma being the two most commonly diagnosed types of skin cancer among the more than 3 million cases confirmed each year.
+Skin cancer is the most common type of cancer in the United States, with non-melanoma basal cell skin cancer and squamous cell skin cancer being the two most commonly diagnosed types of skin cancer among the more than 3 million cases confirmed each year.
 When you consider these statistics, it becomes clear why it is so important for individuals to have a skin cancer screening performed by a licensed dermatologist.
-A skin exam can help detect skin cancer when it is in its earliest and most treatable stage, but exactly how often should they be performed?
+A skin exam can help detect skin cancer when it is in its earliest and most treatable stage, but exactly how often should it be performed?

 The Importance of Annual Skin Cancer Screenings